Nematic Enhancement of Superconductivity in Multilayer Graphene via Quantum Geometry: Nematicity and quantum geometry in graphene multilayers

 We focus henceforth on the lowest-lying valence band of the BLG Hamiltonian, where both superconductivity and $C_3$ breaking phases were most prevalently recorded.
 In the presence of large $U$, the top of this valence band is comprised of three hole pockets connected by a 120-degree rotation around the valley point.
 Notably, the quantum metric associated with this band shares the same $C_3$ symmetry, yet its concentration is somewhat offset from the center of these pockets, as demonstrated in Fig.~\ref{fig:BLGgeometry}a.

 Nematicity may be introduced as a single-particle order parameter to the matrix in Eq.~\eqref{eq:hblgspecific}.
 For concreteness, let us consider the modification

 which explicitly breaks the $C_3$ symmetry of the inter-sublattice interlayer hopping term of the Hamiltonian (proportional to $v_3$).
+We stress that the modification above, introduced in a single-particle form, originates in spontaneous symmetry breaking due to Coulomb interactions.
+Although Eq.~\eqref{eq:blgnemmodification} could arise from strain intrinsic to the device, this scenario is not consistent with the experimental observations of abrupt changes of the number of Fermi surfaces in the normal state (e.g., from three to two per flavor) as a function of density or electric displacement field.

 The phase $\phi$ associated with this additional term determines the direction at which the resulting band dispersion is ``tilted'' in momentum space.
 In practice, since the spontaneous symmetry breaking facilitates disparate population of the three trigonal warping pockets, $\phi$ is expected to be an integer multiple of $\pi/3$.
 Without loss of generality, one may consider the restricted cases $\phi_{1\rm p}=0$, and $\phi_{\rm 2p}=\pi$.
 Under the convention of $\epsilon_{\rm nem}>0$, these favor the occupation of a total of one or two pockets, respectively.

 As illustrated in Fig.~\ref{fig:BLGgeometry}b, this sort of order parameter has a profound impact on the distribution of quantum metric in the active band.
 The effect is two fold: (i) The quantum metric is greatly enhanced, and (ii) the centers of the Fermi pockets now lie much closer to where the metric is strongly concentrated.
 Furthermore, in Fig.~\ref{fig:BLGgeometry}c we plot the Fermi surface average of the quantum metric as the relevant valence band is gradually filled with holes.
 It is evident that at low densities the occupied hole states in the nematic phase are much more ``geometrically charged'' -- the quantum metric substantially increases in the occupied regions.
 As we will demonstrate in the next Section, due to the geometric underscreening mechanism elaborated on in Sec.~\ref{sec:QGpairing}, this change of quantum geometric properties may lead to a giant enhancement of the superconducting tendencies in this band.